aws/aws-cdk/packages/@aws-cdk/aws-ecr/README.md

   imageTag: 'some-tag', // optional, default: 'latest'
   outputArtifactName: 'SomeName', // optional
 });
+// use `sourceAction.outputArtifact` as the `inputArtifact` to later Actions...
 ```

 You can also add the Repository to the Pipeline directly: